Offering Customer Financing: A Guide for Business Owners

 It’s no wonder customer financing has boomed in popularity as it offers more budget-friendly payment options.
 With consumer financing, buyers are no longer obligated to pay for large-sum products or services upfront and in full.
 Instead, they are given the flexibility to pay in budget-friendly installments.

 But what does this shift to customer financing mean for businesses?
-The benefits to consumers are obvious, but at the same time, businesses gain more customers, make more sales, and generate more revenue.
+The benefits of offering financing to consumers are obvious, but at the same time, businesses gain more customers, make more sales, and generate more revenue.

-Whether you are just learning about customer financing or need help deciding what model to use, read on to learn some options.
+Whether you are just learning about how to offer customer financing or need help deciding what model to use.
+Read on to learn some options and reasons for growing your company’s customer financing options.

 What Is Customer Financing?

 Customer financing is the opportunity for customers to pay for products or services via payment plans or installments.
-Without paying the entire amount upfront, consumer receive the products or services as soon as the same day while paying for them later over time.
-This can help boost sales for the business and increase product accessibility for the consumers.
+Without paying the entire amount upfront, consumer financing allows customers to receive the products or services as soon as the same day while paying for them over time.
+This can help to boost sales for the business and increase product accessibility for the consumer.

 How Does Customer Financing Work?